The Gates of Slumber: First era (1997–2013)

-The band was formed by Karl Simon in 1997 as The Keep with himself on vocals and bass, Jason McCash on guitar, and Chuck Brown on drums.
+The band was formed by Karl Simon in 1997 as The Keep, with himself on vocals and bass, Jason McCash on guitar, and Chuck Brown on drums.
 The band released two demos, then McCash and Brown left in 1999.
 Simon switched to guitar, and renamed the band The Gates of Slumber.
 In 2000, he recruited bassist Dr. Phibes and drummer Jamie Walters.
 However, personality and commitment clashes led to Phibes and Walters leaving the band, leaving Simon to bring in Brad Elliott and Chris "The Fist" Gordon as replacements.
-This lineup was also short-lived and the original lineup of Jason McCash and Chuck Brown replaced Elliot and Gordon on bass and drums, respectively, in 2003.
+This lineup was also short-lived, and the original lineup of Jason McCash and Chuck Brown replaced Elliot and Gordon on bass and drums, respectively, in 2003.

-This lineup lasted until 2005, when conflicts between Brown and the rest of the band led to his departure.
+This lineup lasted until 2005 when conflicts between Brown and the rest of the band led to his departure.
 After being briefly replaced by a returning Gordon, the position of drummer fell to "Iron" Bob Fouts.
-This lineup lasted for five years between 2005 and 2010; the longest-lasting lineup in the history of the band.
-In 2010, Fouts was replaced by Jerry "Cool" Clyde Paradis, who was a member of the band for two years until he was replaced by the returning Fouts in 2012.
+This lineup lasted for five years, between 2005 and 2010, the longest-lasting lineup in the band's history.
+In 2010, Fouts was replaced by Jerry "Cool" Clyde Paradis, a band member for two years until he was replaced by the returning Fouts in 2012.
 Longtime member Jason McCash left the band in September 2013, and Simon and Fouts decided to dissolve the band shortly thereafter, in September 2013.

 Deaths and reformation (2014–present)

 It was announced by Karl Simon that Jason McCash had died on April 5, 2014, at age 37 from a heroin overdose, and that as a consequence of this, he would never reform The Gates of Slumber.
-However, in April 2019, Simon decided to reform the band, with original drummer Chuck Brown, and new bassist Steve Janiak.
+However, in April 2019, Simon reformed the band, with original drummer Chuck Brown, and new bassist Steve Janiak.

+The Gates of Slumber released a new, self-titled album in November 2024 via Svart Records.

 Jerry Clyde Paradis died in 2016 from heat stroke.
 He was 46 years old.
 Bob Fouts died on April 28, 2020, at age 45.
 No cause of death was revealed.